 (b) renewal of a licence under clause 22(1)(b),

-of Schedule 1 to the Act is the amount of any relevant annual fee for the watercourse to which the licence relates, as specified in item 1 in Schedule 1.
+of Schedule 1 to the Act is the amount of any relevant annual fee for the watercourse to which the licence relates, as specified in item 1 in Schedule 1 Part 1.

 20. Annual fees for licences

-(1) An annual fee is payable for a licence in respect of a watercourse specified in item 1 of Schedule 1.
+(1) An annual fee is payable for a licence in respect of a watercourse specified in item 1 of Schedule 1 Part 1.

-(2) The annual fee specified opposite the relevant watercourse in item 1 of Schedule 1 is the amount of the annual fee for a licence in respect of that watercourse.
+(2) The annual fee specified opposite the relevant watercourse in item 1 of Schedule 1 Part 1 is the amount of the annual fee for a licence in respect of that watercourse.

 (3) An annual fee is not payable for the first year of a licence.